kitnil/awesome/README.md

 - [PenTestKit](https://github.com/maldevel/PenTestKit) - Useful tools and scripts during Penetration Testing engagements
 - [terraform-makefile](https://github.com/paulRbr/terraform-makefile) - Makefile to use as a simple interface for Terraform
 - [maza-ad-blocking](https://github.com/tanrax/maza-ad-blocking) - Local ad blocker.
 Like Pi-hole but local and using your operating system.
+- [sax](https://github.com/jherrlin/sax) - An intuitive way to find your beloved shell commands.
 - [linux-kernel-lab](https://github.com/bannsec/linux-kernel-lab) - Lab Environment For Learning About The Linux Kernel
 - [ssh-agent-relay](https://github.com/anaisbetts/ssh-agent-relay) - Make your WSL installation use your Windows SSH Agent
 - [rofi-chrome](https://github.com/tcode2k16/rofi-chrome) - a browser extension for better tab navigation without injecting javascript code on every tab you open